When you know how to plan bedroom lighting well, it can have a transformative effect on a space.

 Larger rooms should include accent lighting too, and if possible, install dimmer switches on all lights.
-If it's too late to install dimmers, invest in smart bulbs - they too will give you full control how brightly (and dimly) you want your lights to shine.
+If it's too late to install dimmers, invest in smart bulbs.
+They too will give you full control over how brightly (and dimly) you want your lights to shine.

 How many lights do I need in a bedroom?